k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/99_broadway_quiz.md

 \- A:  Can only be defined using a JavaScript Actor.

-\- B:  Stops the branch execution if false is returned by the Actor's first output.
+\- B:  Stops the execution of the branch if false is returned by the Actor's first output.

 \- C:  Should be the only Actor in the Stage.

 \- D:  Is needed to define the Else condition.

-(**Solution 6: B; If a Stage condition is false, its branch's execution stops.
-The condition Actor can have any number of output parameters, however a true / false check is performed on the first on the first one.**).
+(**Solution 6.
+B: If a Stage condition is false, its branch's execution stops.
+The condition Actor can have any number of output parameters, however a true / false check is performed on the first**).